Rwandan court finds 'Hotel Rwanda' film hero guilty in terrorism case | Politics

 Rwandan court finds 'Hotel Rwanda' film hero guilty in terrorism case

-She said it was his first conviction, so he did not receive a life sentence, but that he could not get a lesser sentence because he boycotted the trial.
-Nsabimana received 20 years.

-HOLLYWOOD HERO Rusesabagina has refused to take part in the trial and has not appeared in court in months, after attending the first few hearings in a bright pink prison uniform, face mask and handcuffs.
+HOLLYWOOD HERO Rusesabagina refused to take part in the trial and has not appeared in court after attending the first few hearings in a bright pink prison uniform, face mask and handcuffs.

 Rusesabagina used his fame to highlight what he described as rights violations by the government of Kagame, a Tutsi rebel commander who took power after his forces captured Kigali and halted the genocide.
 Rusesabagina’s father was Hutu and his mother and wife were Tutsi.
 He became a Belgian citizen after the genocide and lived in exile in the United States until last year.

 Kagame denies accusations of abuse and has enjoyed support from Western donors for restoring stability and boosting economic growth.
 Rights groups describe the Rusesabagina case as part of a pattern of intimidating Kagame's political opponents.
-"The ruling Rwandan Patriotic Front (RPF) continued to target those perceived as a threat to the government during 2020," said a report last year by Human Rights Watch.
+"The ruling Rwandan Patriotic Front (RPF) continued to target those perceived as a threat," said a report last year by Human Rights Watch, which also detailed arbitrary detention, ill-treatment and torture.

-"Arbitrary detention, ill-treatment, and torture in official and unofficial detention facilities continued."
-(Editing by Katharine Houreld, Peter Graff and Ed Osmond)
+RWANDANS REACT Carine Kanimba, Rusesabagina's daughter, said the family knew what the verdict would be.

+"He was denied access to his lawyers, international legal team, even his Rwandan lawyers, he has limited access to them and then he was held in solitary confinement for 250 days," she told Reuters.
+Rusesabagina's Rwandan lawyer said they would meet him to find out if he wished to appeal.
+He accused Rwandan authorities of intercepting legal documents and denying him access to an international team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)